connordelacruz/chicago-ascii.sh/README.md

 . ~/.chicago-ascii/flag.sh
 ```

-### Custom Colors for `skyline-condensed.sh`
+### Custom Colors for `skyline.sh`

 **TODO: primary screenshot**

-`skyline-condensed.sh` takes up to 6 positional arguments for custom colors.
+`skyline.sh` takes up to 6 positional arguments for custom colors.
 Each argument must be a valid terminal foreground color code that can be passed to `tput setaf`.

 **TODO: Examples**